Comprehensive Analyses for all Industries

 - Qualitative identification of Sulphate Reducing Bacteria (SRB's)

 For further analyses' such as total particulate contamination, inorganic contamination or biodiesel quality checks please get in touch with Fuelcare for a full quotation.
 Simply send your samples to Fuelcare as securely as possible, preferably in a sealed plastic container, using a dangerous goods approved courier along with an MSDS of the fuel sample itself.
-A sample of between 100ml and 500ml is usually sufficient for most tests.
+A sample of between 100ml and 500ml is usually sufficient for most tests, however please contact Fuelcare if you are unsure.

 Regular testing of your fuel for microbial growth is extremely important to the good housekeeping of your fuel & tanks.
 Fuelcare offer a range of ancillary items to help sample your tanks including bottom sampling devices, sterile sample jars, syringes and incubation devices.
 Once your test is complete, Fuelcare offer same day feedback on results via email including any follow up actions or treatment necessary.
 Industrial users should always consider regular laboratory fuel analyses to complement field testing.
 Our tests can show a greater depth of information on your fuel and also ways to improve your fuel quality, as well as a range of treatments that may be required.